x03-Discharge of River Elbe: Homework Project

 • A line spacing of 1.2 lines is recommended to improve readability.

-• Figures (lines, font size of annotations) must be well readable.
+• Figures: font size of annotations must be well readable.

-• Literature must be properly cited.
-We encourage to use author-year style citations.
+• Citation: Cite literature properly using the author-year style.
 Good examples can be found at the APA style web page.

-You will have four weeks time for the preparation of the report.
-Then upload it as PDF od HTML document and (optionally) an .R or Quarto (.qmd) script to the File folder of your group in the OPAL learning management system.
+You will have 2.5 weeks time for the preparation of the report.
+Then upload it as PDF or HTML document and (optionally) your .R or Quarto (.qmd) scripts to the File folder of your group in the OPAL2 learning management system.
 Submissions after the deadline cannot be considered.

 Footnotes